AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Related Work

 \section{Related Work}

-As MAS scales to handle complex tasks, they become increasingly vulnerable to error propagation, where individual mistakes amplify downstream and disrupt the entire reasoning process.
-To address this, prior research focuse on three resilience strategies: (1) robust architecture design, (2) error monitoring, and (3) utilization of inference trajectories.
+As MAS scales to handle complex tasks, they become increasingly vulnerable to error propagation, where individual mistakes amplify downstream and disrupt the entire workflow.
+To address this, prior research has primarily focused on three strategies: (1) robust architecture design, (2) error monitoring, and (3) utilization of inference trajectories.